SHIZHE1011/RMKMCplus/README.md

 # RMKMCplus

 This is a reimplementation of the RMKMC algorithm.
 The RMKMC algorithm is proposed by Cai, Nie, Huang in their paper "Multi-view K-Means Clustering on Big Data (2013)".
-You can find the original papaer at http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.415.8610&rep=rep1&type=pdf.
+You can find the original paper at http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.415.8610&rep=rep1&type=pdf.

 The significance of this project is that it embeds an intialization step natually into the optimization steps of the original algorithm.
 It's a small change and a concise description can be found in "Initialization.pdf".